Noorulain-1095/pdf-text-extractor-app/README.md

     npm start
     ```

-    The backend server will be running on `http://localhost:3000`.
+    The backend server will be running on `http://localhost:5001`.

+    Make sure to update any environment variables in the `.env` file from `.env.example`.

 ### Running the Frontend